 So, how long does it take to create a website?
-In this article, I will provide the considerations that can add or remove the amount of time needed to create a website.
+In this article, I will provide the considerations that can add or remove the amount of time needed to design and build a website whether it be built in WordPress, Joomla, Drupal or custom.
 For the purposes of this article, when we refer to the timeline we’re referring to the amount of time between when you start thinking that you even need a website, the time spent speaking with potential website development companies and until the time it goes live.
 If you simply contact web development companies and provide little direction, then expect poor results and unrealistic timelines – not to mention an inflated price.

 Before you run out and contact a web design company to create a website, you should do some research.
 Find out what kinds of websites you like, don’t like, and come up with a list of requirements that you have for the website.
 The more you prepare before contacting a web developer, the quicker it will be for you to explain what you want, to get an estimate, and to get started on creating the new website.
 Below are several questions to ask yourself early on.